gofore/aws-emr/presentation/README.md

 --

-[Digitraffic](http://www.infotripla.fi/digitraffic/doku.php?id=start_en) is a service offering real time information and data about the traffic, weather and condition information on the Finnish main roads.
+- [Digitraffic](http://www.infotripla.fi/digitraffic/doku.php?id=start_en) is a service offering real time information and data about the traffic, weather and condition information on the Finnish main roads.

-The service is provided by the [Finnish Transport Agency](http://www.liikennevirasto.fi), and produced by [Gofore](http://gofore.com) and [Infotripla](http://infotripla.fi).
+- The service is provided by the [Finnish Transport Agency](http://www.liikennevirasto.fi) (*Liikennevirasto*), and produced by [Gofore](http://gofore.com) and [Infotripla](http://infotripla.fi).

 --